Mönchengladbach (DE) / Naarden (NL) — February 4th, 2026

 REINDEX CONCURRENTLY

-The release notes give an even more detailed overview of all new features and above all incompatibilities with previous PostgreSQL® versions.
+The Release Notes provide an even more detailed overview of all new features and, especially, incompatibilities compared to previous PostgreSQL® versions.

 Yesterday, the fourth beta of the upcoming PostgreSQL®-major version 12 was released.